 The "Pink Panthers" are a loose network of around 800 criminals whose members primarily stem from paramilitary circles in former Yugoslavia.
 Interpol suspects that they are behind more than 380 robberies at luxury stores in over 35 countries since 1999.
 Over the years, they have reportedly made off with over 330 million euro in valuables.

 The gang is known for pulling off spectacular and meticulously planned heists.
 In 2007, members drove two cars through the window of a jewelry store at a shopping mall in Dubai - taking loot worth millions in under one minute.

 A year later, the group entered a Harry Winston jewelers in Paris disguised as women and left with up to 85 million euro worth of luxury goods.

-many members have been arrested in recent years in France, Greece, Italy, Japan and Switzerland.
+Despite their smooth escape plans, many members have been arrested in recent years in France, Greece, Italy, Japan and Switzerland.

 The group received their name after British detectives found a diamond ring stowed in a jar of face cream, an incident that also appeared in Peter Sellers' 1963 comedy film "The Pink Panther."

 rs/sms (AP, AFP)